chinapandaman/PyPDFForm/docs/examples.md

     output.write(filled_pdf.read())
 ```

-## Generate JSON schema
+## Retrieve JSON schema

-This example demos how to generate a JSON schema for a PDF form.
+This example demos how to retrieve a JSON schema for the data used to fill a PDF form.

 ```python
 import json